abraunegg/onedrive/docs/usage.md

   --monitor -m
       Keep monitoring for local and remote changes --monitor-fullscan-frequency '<path or required value>'
-      Number of sync runs before performing a full local scan of the synced directory --monitor-interval '<path or required value>'
+      Number of scheduled monitor-interval sync cycles before performing an online full-scan true-up.
+This does not disable the local database consistency check.
+  --monitor-interval '<path or required value>'
       Number of seconds by which each sync operation is undertaken when idle under monitor mode --monitor-log-frequency '<path or required value>'